apacheignite/documentation/web-console/demo-mode.md

   ]
 }
 [/block]
-2. Open the command shell and, assuming you are in Ignite Web Agent installation folder, run the following command:
+2. Open the command shell and, assuming you are in `ignite-web-agent` installation folder, run the following command:
 [block:code]
 {
   "codes": [